 "This is not a problem that is looming in the future ... there are people dying today from infections that can't be treated," said David Heymann, chairman of Britain's Health Protection Agency.
 He was not linked to the research.

 Last fall, British scientists analyzed more than 200 water samples from central New Delhi, including public tap water and water that collected in the streets.
 They found the superbug gene in two of the drinking water samples and 51 of the street samples.
-Researchers found the superbug in 11 different types of bacteria, including those that cause dysentery and cholera.
+Researchers found the gene in 11 different types of bacteria, including those that cause dysentery and cholera.

 As a comparison, the scientists also took 70 water samples from a water treatment center in Cardiff, Britain.
 No superbug genes were found in any of those.
 The research was paid for by the European Union and was published online Thursday in the journal Lancet Infectious Diseases.

-Mark Toleman, a senior research fellow at Cardiff University and one of the study authors, said the superbug was being spread through New Delhi's water supply, but that experts didn't know how many people were being sickened by it.
+Mark Toleman, a senior research fellow at Cardiff University and one of the study authors, said the superbug gene was being spread through New Delhi's water supply, but that experts didn't know how many people were being sickened by it.
 He guessed about a half million people in New Delhi are now carrying the superbug gene naturally in their gut bacteria.

-Since the superbug was found in the U.K. last year, British officials say there have been about 70 cases of it in the U.K. including a small hospital cluster.
+Since the superbug gene was found in the U.K. last year, British officials say there have been about 70 cases of it in the U.K. including a small hospital cluster.

 "We have a vested interest in sorting out sanitation problems in India," Toleman said, adding the West should invest more money in clean water projects in Asia.
 "Otherwise (superbugs) could filter out from Asia and will spread through the world."